070 Shake: 2017–present: Glitter, Modus Vivendi, You Can't Kill Me and Petrichor

+Musical style and influences

 Her musical style has been described as pop, alternative, ambient, and hip-hop.
-Shake has cited Michael Jackson, Lauryn Hill, Paramore, and My Chemical Romance as the artists who've inspired her music.
+Shake has cited Kanye West, Kid Cudi, Michael Jackson, Lauryn Hill, Paramore, and My Chemical Romance as artists who have inspired her music.

 Personal life

-Prominently referenced in her music, Shake uses she/her pronouns when describing lovers.
-A 2017 Vogue essay on rising queer stars in rap music mentioned Shake being in a relationship with Sophia Diana Lodato.
-In a 2018 Pitchfork article, Shake said she doesn't like to put labels on her sexuality.
-"I don't really identify myself as queer or gay or anything.
+Shake uses she/her pronouns when describing lovers in her music.
+A 2017 Vogue essay on rising queer stars in rap music mentioned Shake's sexuality and included an Instagram image of her with her then-girlfriend.
+In a 2018 Pitchfork article, Shake said she does not label her sexuality: "I don't really identify myself as queer or gay or anything.
 I just like girls."
-She was in a relationship with singer Kehlani.
+She was in a relationship with singer Kehlani from 2021 to 2022.

+Since January 2023, she has been in a relationship with actress-model Lily-Rose Depp.